Super Lawyers

 • California, 2022: $45,000 Verdict.
 The plaintiff was struck in a broadside collision accident and alleged that she suffered cervical and lumbar spondylosis as a result of the impact.
 The defense claimed her injuries were degenerative.

 • Louisiana, 2021: $4,316,378 Bench Verdict.
-A 34-year-old man was rear-ended by a police officer.
+A police officer rear-ended a 34-year-old man.
 He suffered C4-5 and C5-6 protrusions and spondylosis.
 The man also suffered a mild traumatic brain injury.
 He experienced arm pain and hand tingling.
 The man underwent a discectomy and fusion.
-He also treated with a neurologist.
+A neurologist also treated him.
 The man developed personality changes, depression, and sleep issues.
 He could no longer work as a trucker.
 The man alleged that the police officer’s negligence caused his injuries.
 He claimed he failed to maintain a proper lookout and timely brake.
 Following a bench trial, the man received a $4,316,378 verdict.

 • Texas, 2020: $153,044 Verdict.
 A 49-year-old man was T-boned.
 He suffered spinal disc herniations with radiculopathy, lumbar spondylolisthesis, and pain in his neck and back.
 The man filed hired a car accident lawyer and alleged that the at-fault driver’s negligence caused these injuries.
 He claimed she drove inattentively, made an illegal right turn, and failed to maintain a single lane.
 The defense denied liability.
 They argued that the man suffered from degenerative injuries unrelated to the crash which is the classic defense lawyer argument in these cases.
 The jury awarded $153,044.